henrymanley/networkEffects/README.md

 Simulations can be conceptualized in two ways.
 The first and the simpler of the two, is assuming that you have asked the "perfect question" that allows a given subject to reveal all of the subjects that they "interact with".
-Note, how this approach is different from the second approach, which not only randomly selects subjects to question (as does the first approach) but also samples a list of subjects (from each group) and asks if they "interact with" each person on that list.
+Note how this approach is different from the second approach, which not only randomly selects subjects to question (as does the first approach) but also samples a list of subjects (from each group) and asks if they "interact with" each person on that list.
 In the context of simulation, this "question" is